gzgreg/wordcheat/README.md

 `analyze` analyzes the current board given, and gives a list of possible words from the position given.

 `sort` sorts the word list.
-Can be sorted by height, length, width, top, and bottom (use `sort height`).
+Can be sorted by height, length, width, top, bottom, and newletters (use `sort height`).

 `how` shows the spots taken for a specific word given in the argument.